CadQuery/assembly-mesh-plugin/README.md

 assy.assemblyToGmsh(mesh_path="tagged_mesh.msh")
 ```

-The resulting `.msh` file should have three physical groups in it.
+The resulting `.msh` file should have three physical groups named for tags in it.
 The `in_contact` group should include the faces from both the shell and the insert.

 ## Tests